The IDEAcorps MBA Consulting Competition not your typical case competition.

 Step 2: Validate

-Teams propose a solution, then test it, collect data, and iterate on that solution.
+Teams propose a solution, then test it, collect data from actual customer, and iterate on that solution.

 Step 3: Implement